So, What Exactly Is Floating Offshore Wind?

 So, what is floating offshore wind?

-It’s pretty much as it sounds.
+It’s pretty much exactly what it sounds like.
 Instead of putting a wind turbine on a fixed foundation in the sea, you attach it to a structure that floats in the water.
 The structure is tethered to the seabed to stop it from drifting off into a beach or shipping lane.

-Today’s floating wind designs envision using standard offshore turbines, export cables and balance of plant.
+Today’s floating wind designs envision using standard offshore turbines, export cables and balance-of-plant materials.
 The key difference between floating and fixed-foundation offshore wind is that the latter is limited to water depths of up to around 165 feet.

 How does floating offshore wind work?

-To keep turbines upright, floating foundations rely on the iceberg principle: most of the mass is underwater.
+To keep turbines upright, floating foundations rely on the iceberg principle: Most of the mass is underwater.

 At Hywind Scotland, the world’s only commercial floating wind farm today, each Siemens SWT-6.0-154 turbine has a towerhead mass of around 350 tons and sits on a foundation with roughly 6,060 tons of solid ballast and a displacement of some 13,230 tons.

 Provided the water underneath the turbine is deep enough, the shape of the foundation may not matter much.
-In practice, though, floating foundation developers have focused on designs that are going to be cheap to build and easy to work with from an operations and maintenance point of view.
+In practice, though, floating foundation developers have focused on designs that are going to be cheap to build and easy to work with from the perspective of operations and maintenance.

-That still leaves plenty of room for imagination: every developer has a different concept and a good argument as to why it is the best.
+That still leaves plenty of room for imagination: Every developer has a different concept and a compelling argument for why it is the best.
 Four basic designs are leading the market today.

 Using its experience in the oil and gas industry, Equinor (formerly Statoil) has based its pioneering Hywind floating platform on a spar buoy design that relies on gravity for stability.
 The spar buoy is assembled in sections and extends down to around 260 feet beneath the sea surface, making it appropriate for water depths of between roughly 310 and 390 feet.